sohrab-ab/android-practice-creating-button/README.md

 # Java source code
-it is a practice project of creating button in android.
+it is a practice project of creating button in android apps.